-- 1. A room in one of the residence halls beginning Sunday of the week classes begin

-- 2. Meals at the cafeteria
+- 1. A room in one of the residence halls beginning Sunday of the week classes begin - 2.
+Meals at the cafeteria

-- 3. Local telephone service (upon request)

 Meal Plans

 Students who reside in the residence hall are required to select a meal plan offered through the cafeteria.